slyubomirsky/sumo-ilp/README.md

 Query: `python sumo_query.py --names names_files/makuuchi_11_2020.json --conflicts conflicts_files/makuuchi_11_2020.json --time 1200 opt-score --max --lower-score 8 --upper-score 15 --day 14`

 I include the schedule [here](schedules/most_winning.md), which took over 2000 seconds of solver time (yes, it didn't follow the time limit I set).

 The solver warns it cannot guarantee that this is optimal.
+However, we can see verify that it is not possible for there to be more than 39 winning scores.
+Suppose there were at least 40 winning scores.
+That represents at least 320 wins between the wrestlers with those winning scores.
+The total number of bouts in a 15-day, 21-match-per-day tournament is 315, so this is impossible.

 ### Most losing scores: 39 of 42